This policy governs the solicitation, acceptance, receipt, management, reporting, and use of charitable gifts to The Night Ministry (TNM).

 6. Donor and Prospect Relations

-Relationships with all donors and prospects for major gifts shall be the responsibility of the President & CEO, Vice President of Development & External Relations, and Development staff.
+Relationships with all donors and prospects for major gifts shall be the responsibility of the President & CEO, Vice President of Philanthropic Engagement, and Philanthropic Engagement staff.
 Staff will urge donors to review, before a gift is made, the information on the benefits, recognition, limitations, and tax implications of his/her agreement.

 7. Gifts Not Meeting Standard Criteria